Sayeedalam01/Data-Structure-practice/README.md

 # Data-Structure-practice
 This is a Data Structure Practice repository.
-I have used C++ here.
+I have used C++ language here.